wilsonmar/wilsonmar.github.io/_posts/2016-07-10-python-certs.md

 ## Certifications in Python

-PythonInstitute.org has several certification exams.
+<a target="_blank" href="https://www.PythonInstitute.org">PythonInstitute.org</a> has several certification exams taken online at https://ums.edube.org/store or at a Pearson VUE center.

-Each requires 70% correct of 40 questions over 40 minutes on-line for $59 at https://ums.edube.org/store or $295 at a Pearson VUE center.
+Each requires 70% correct of 40 questions over 40 minutes on-line.

-### Beginner cert
+### Entry-level cert

-<a target="_blank" href="https://pythoninstitute.org/certification/pcep-certification-entry-level/pcep-exam-syllabus/">"Certified Entry-Level Python Programmer Certification" (PCAP-31-01)</a> covers these exam blocks:
+<a target="_blank" href="https://pythoninstitute.org/certification/pcep-certification-entry-level/pcep-exam-syllabus/">"Certified Entry-Level Python Programmer Certification" (PCAP-31-01)</a> covers these exam blocks for $59.

-1. Basic Concepts (17%)
+1: Basic Concepts (17%)

-   * comments
-   * fundamental concepts: interpreting and the interpreter, compilation and the compiler, language elements, lexis, syntax and semantics, Python keywords, instructions, indenting
+   * fundamental concepts: interpreting and the interpreter, compilation and the compiler, language elements, lexis, syntax analysis (parsing), semantics (applying language rules such as type mismatch), Python keywords, instructions, indenting
+   * REPL
+   * # comments.
+PROTIP: Text between triple-doublespace are actually string objects in the byte code
    * literals: Boolean, integer, floating-point numbers, scientific notation, strings
    * the print() function
    * the input() function